woocommerce/qit-documentation/docs/test-execution/viewing-allure-reports.md

 This launches the Allure report in your default browser, presenting a dashboard of test results.

-## Accessing Reports via Vendor Dashboard
+## Accessing reports via vendor dashboard

 1. Log in to the WooCommerce Vendor Dashboard.
 2. Navigate to "Quality Insights > All Tests".